udacity/self-driving-car-sim/README.md

 ## Welcome to Udacity's Self-Driving Car Simulator

-This simulator was built by Udacity's Self-Driving Car Nanodegree Team for teaching students how to train cars how to navigate road courses using deep learning.
-See more [project details here]( https://github.com/udacity/CarND-Behavioral-Cloning-P3).
+This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
+See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).

 All the assets in this repository require Unity.
 Please follow the instructions below for the full setup.